jendabenda/fingermatch/readme.md

 ## Fingerprints
-Function fingerprints are bases on control flow traces allowing to match the same function with shuffled basic block, different register allocation or instruction scheduling.
+Function fingerprints are based on control flow traces allowing to match the same function with shuffled basic block, different register allocation or instruction scheduling.
 Fingerprints of data, types and comments are also matched.